dnarayanan/pygadgetreader/readme.txt

-	 xpos	       - x-position of the particle (index 0) ypos	       - y-position of the particle (index 1) zpos	       - z-position of the particle (index 2) PID	       - ID of the particle (index 3: currently NON-functional) TYPE	       - TYPE of particle: 0=gas, 4=star (index 4)
+	 xpos	       - x-position of the particle (index 0) ypos	       - y-position of the particle (index 1) zpos	       - z-position of the particle (index 2) INDEX	       - index of the particle (in relation to ALL particles from the simulation) (index 3) TYPE	       - TYPE of particle: 0=gas, 4=star (index 4)

-Definitions:	galdata('a',b,'c')
+Definitions:	galdata('a','b',c,d)

 		Parameters
 		----------
+		a: Snapshot file.
+		   Must be input as a string and enclosed in ' ' - see examples.
-		a: Input directory (location of the property files) Must be input as a string and enclosed in ' ' - see examples.
+		b: Input directory (location of the property files) Must be input as a string and enclosed in ' ' - see examples.
-		b: Snapshot number
+		c: Snapshot number
-		c: Galaxy number of interest - see examples.
+		d: Galaxy number of interest - see examples.

-Example:	galdata=galdata('../', 7, 5)
+Example:	galaxy=galdata('snap_001', '../', 7, 5)
 			- returns an array of data with the above information for galaxy 5 in the galprop list

+To match data to the snapshot:
+		indexes = galaxy[:,3]  			#unfortunately this returns an array of doubles indexes = indexes.astype(int)  	#convert that array to integers

+		- now you can access the data for this particlular galaxy using these indexes on the full dataset for example:  if you read in the density value via:	rho = readsnap(snap,'rho','gas') then rho[indexes] will return the density values of only the particles within the target galaxy.

 ##################################################